Ruqaiya Sultan Begum: Death

-Ruqaiya died in 1626 in Agra, at the age of eighty-four.
+Ruqaiya died in January 1626 in Agra, at the age of eighty-four.
 She was buried on the fifteenth level in the Gardens of Babur (Bagh-e-Babur) in Kabul, Afghanistan beside the grave of her father Hindal Mirza as per her wish.
 The Gardens of Babur is the final resting place of her grandfather, Emperor Babur, as well as that of her father, Hindal Mirza.